Chair and website manager

 Locally I describe myself as a ‘rambling chaplain’, working across our deanery.
 I create funerals mainly for unchurched families at the crematorium and have been training Readers in funeral ministry.
 I co-facilitate an ecumenical group GEMS, which Gathers, Equips, Mobilises and Supports women.
 I spiritually accompany ‘edgy’ and pioneering lay leaders and some folk who have left the church.

 I ponder the ‘sacramental’ calling of Deacons, and what Church might look like if the ‘sacraments’ were released to the world.
 What if every Christian was equipped and ‘sent out’ to participate in God’s mission with our communities, particularly the marginalised or forgotten?

-I’m Jessica Foster (diocese of Birmingham)
+I’m Paul Hollingworth (diocese of Winchester)

-I’m Sue O’Loughlin (diocese of Carlisle)
+I’m Rachel Fielding (diocese of Blackburn)

 I spent many years working both part and full time as a Virger at Blackburn Cathedral – where I felt God had placed me.
 Following a chance conversation, I was led to question the role of Deacons outside of liturgy: the rest, you may say, is history.
 I am now in my 3rd year studying part time with Emmanuel Theological College and, God willing, will be ordained next Petertide.
 Having worked in Care Home Chaplaincy, I am now a Hospital Chaplain and handler of the Trust’s therapy dog.
 I am passionate about raising the awareness of the calling of Distinctive Deacon.

 I felt a clear calling to the diaconate while still at university: it took a little while to answer that call and it did get a little confusing when I was told the Church of England doesn’t have deacons!